 Club members are encouraged to volunteer for leadership roles at the Club level and beyond.

 Interested in Joining?

-If you are interested in joining the New Bern Breakfast Rotary Club please use the button below which will take you to a screen where you can send a message to the Club president.
+If you are interested in joining the New Bern Breakfast Rotary Club please use the button below which will take you to a screen where you can send a message to the Club Membership chairperson.